Edmond J. Safra Visiting Nurse Faculty

 Are you a nurse educator?
 Apply to The Edmond J. Safra Visiting Nurse Faculty Program at the Parkinson’s Foundation to help us prepare the next generation of nurses to care for the growing population of people with Parkinson’s disease (PD).

-The 50-hour accredited train the trainer Nurse Faculty Program improves PD nursing care by training faculty leaders across the U.S. to educate nursing students.
+The accredited train the trainer Nurse Faculty Program improves PD nursing care by training faculty leaders across the U.S. to educate nursing students.
 To date the program has trained more than 330 nurses who in turn educate an estimated 26,000 nursing students each year to meet this need.

 Background and Goals

 Nurses are critical to Parkinson's care.
 As the global population ages, and with the current shortage of neurologists specializing in the disease, it is pressing to prepare nurses how to treat Parkinson's.
 Estimates show the number of people living with Parkinson's in the U.S. is expected to rise to 1.2 million by 2030.

 Established in 2009, the program offers faculty members from undergraduate nursing programs an intense accredited program (exact continuing education unit (CEU) to be confirmed, but approximately 40 CEU), that includes academic instruction, hands-on experience with Parkinson’s patients, independent study and mentorship from nurse specialists at nationally recognized movement disorder centers.
 The Parkinson's Foundation has hosted the program since 2014 as part of its commitment to training health care professionals.

 - Enhance the knowledge and confidence of nursing faculty in developing course content, delivering lectures and providing clinical mentorship on Parkinson’s in undergraduate schools of nursing.

 - Develop a long-term relationship between participating guest nursing faculty scholars and Parkinson’s experts at nationally recognized movement disorder centers.